 By doing this, you show them how committed you are to handing them the keys to their dream home.
 With all these details, drafting your first follow-up email is a breeze.

 But don’t stop with the initial follow-up email.
 Even if they aren’t happy with a property, show them how dedicated you are to helping them find their dream home.
 Now, let’s cover the different types of open house follow-up emails.

 Seeking email signature guide for creating the best email templates, check the blog here.

 Open house email templates that convert leads to buyers

 1. The regular joe

-This generic follow-up email should be sent to people who aren’t interested in the property in hand.
+This generic follow-up email for your email marketing campaign should be sent to people who aren’t interested in the property at hand.
 They may not be the right fit, maybe passive buyers, or might’ve faded into the background at the open house.

 It could also target curious neighbors, renters, or those not looking for a property right now.
 The purpose of this email is to show them that when the time is right, you can find them the property of their dreams.
 This email is passive marketing.

 This follow-up email is designed for those who express an obvious interest in the property.
 The focus of this email is arranging a meeting with the buyer to try to seal the deal.
 With this email, you need to hit the nail on the head.